 This is a good “gateway” dish if you’re looking to cut down or eliminate meat in your diet.
 It’s substantial without being heavy and I can’t imagine anyone leaving the table in anything less than a good mood.

-- 1 pound Rancho Gordo Alubia Blanca (or Royal Corona) beans
+- 1 pound uncooked Rancho Gordo Caballero, Alubia Blanca, or Royal Corona beans

 - 1 bay leaf